edubart/nelua-decl/README.md

 the libraries, you can run the as long you have the library headers on your system.
 Look for example the `libs/sdl2/sdl2-test.nelua` file.

+## Caveats

+Currently GCC plugin does not work on Windows, thus you have to generate bindings from a Linux machine.

 ## TODO